Europa League TV schedule

 The current format calls for qualifying and a play-off to set the scene for the group stage at the beginning of September.
 Currently, there are 48 teams competing in the group stage.
 The teams who finish first and second in their respective groups will advance to the knockout round.

-Except for the final, every round of elimination is a two-legged tie, much as in the Champions League.
+Except for the final, every elimination round is a two-legged tie, much as in the Champions League.
 A year after the tournament ends, the victorious team returns the trophy to UEFA.
 When the trophy is returned, the club will be allowed to retain a miniature version of it.

 Europa League: 21st century and modern history